Plugin Developers Guide

 2. The plugin binary must be placed in the root directory of the release asset.

-3. The checksums should be generated using sha256sum, published as release assets and named checksums.txt.
+4. The checksums of all the release assets should be generated using sha256sum, and published as release assets, and named checksums.txt.

-4. The release assets must be published as tar.gz archives.
+5. The release assets must be published as tar.gz or .zip archives.

-6. The releases must follow semantic versioning and prefixed with v.
+7. The name of the archive files in the release assets must follow semantic versioning and prefixed with v.

 Next steps